This Strange Place: Background

 Wolfstone's The Half Tail was released in 1996 to success.
-Following this, Ivan Drever worked on a side-project involving some of Wolfstone's line-up, but primarily with bassist Wayne Mackenzie.
-The project, entitled "This Strange Place", resulted in a ten-track album recorded for Green Linnet records.
-Green Linnet, however, ultimately released the album as a Wolfstone recording, and so the band's popularity waned as fans were led to believe that Drever's mellow style was the new direction Wolfstone were taking.
+Following this, the band's vocalist Ivan Drever worked on a side project with bassist Wayne Mackenzie with additional contributions from other members of Wolfstone.
+The project was independently released in 1997 as a self-titled album credited to Drever-Mackenzie.
+The following year, Green Linnet Records re-released the album as a Wolfstone recording; its mellow style disappointed many Wolfstone fans.

 Drever later left the band before the release of Seven in 1999.
-Drever and Duncan Chisholm released The Lewis Blue in 1998 which was noted, musically, as being closer to being a Wolfstone album than This Strange Place.
+Drever and Wolfstone fiddle player Duncan Chisholm released The Lewis Blue in 1998 which was noted, musically, as being closer to being a Wolfstone album than This Strange Place.